-Use Form 8917 to figure and take the deduction for tuition and fees expenses paid in 2013.
+Use Form 8917 to figure and take the deduction for tuition and fees expenses paid in 2017.

-This deduction is based on adjusted qualified education expenses paid to an eligible postsecondary educational institution.
+This deduction is based on adjusted qualified education expenses paid to an eligible educational institution (postsecondary).
 See Qualified Education Expenses, later, for more information.